nikitavoloboev/data/docs/writing/writing.md

 ## My writing process

+I stopped writing articles after starting [this wiki](../other/wiki-workflow.md).
+For reasons I mention [here](../sharing/my-articles.md).

-I start writing all my articles by jotting down notes as dashed points below the title.
+When I did write articles, I started writing all my articles by jotting down notes/ideas as dashed points below the title.
 Here is how that looks:

 ![](https://i.imgur.com/Tl92zCL.png)

-I then start writing the article and try to touch on one or all of these points as I write the article.
+I then started writing the article and try to touch on one or all of these points as I write the article.
 I add/remove points as I write the article.

-I write all my articles, docs & notes in [Sublime Text](../text-editors/sublime-text/sublime-text.md) app and use an [Alfred workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to search through this wiki & my blog.
+I wrote all my articles, docs & notes in [Sublime Text](../text-editors/sublime-text/sublime-text.md) app and used an [Alfred workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to search through this wiki & my blog.

 ![](https://i.imgur.com/J7vMVjA.png)

+Nowadays I mostly use [Obsidan](../tools/obsidian.md) for everything.
 ## [Focus.
 Format.
 Framing.](https://www.youtube.com/watch?v=_mQNwL8HkS0)

 - Focus